-Baker University students may complete their final degree requirements in any month of the year.
+Students may complete their final degree requirements in any month of the year.
 The degree statement is posted to the student's official transcript upon successful completion of final degree requirements, filing the Intent to Graduate form, and upon validation by the Office of the Registrar that all degree requirements have been met.